joeizy/benchmarks/ReliableTransportDelay/README.md

 Although these types of services are typically regarded as asynchronous, there performance in terms of additional delay they introduce can have an impact on user experience for example in transferring data between two microservices where the receiving service will have stale data until it receives the update.

 # Running
-1. Populate the values for connection strings, DB Names, etc. in the source code for the projects you want to run.
+1. Populate the values for connection strings, db names, etc. in the source code for the projects you want to run.
 1. Start the relevent projects.
 1. Stop the projects and save the console output to a csv file.
 (Can do this with copy & paste or redirecting console output.)
 1. Use the `ConsoleAppReadOutput` project to read the producer's output and the consumer/watcher output.
 This will print the stats of the delay to the console.
 (Don't forget to  update file names in source code for `ConsoleAppReadOutput`.)